louisezetterlund/saleor-platform/README.md

 # saleor-platform with configured logging

-**This is a clone of [saleor-platform](https://github.com/mirumee/saleor-platform) with logging configured for experiments, and some generated tests.**
+**This is a clone of [saleor-platform](https://github.com/mirumee/saleor-platform) with logging configured for experiments, and generated tests by [AutoGraphQL](https://github.com/louisezetterlund/autographql).**

 ---